TI-Tokyo/riak_kv/docs/NextGenREPL-GettingStarted.md

 ```

 These run-time changes are relevant to the local node only and its peer relationships.
 The node may still participate in full-sync operations prompted by a remote cluster even when full-sync is paused locally.

+#### Trigger Tree Repairs

+When an `all_check` is prompted due to a `{clock_compare, 0}` result, there are two scenarios:
+- the cached trees differ but the differences lie outside the previous range;
+- the cached trees differ due to a bad tree cache, and there are no actual differences.

+For the second case, it is necessary to repair the trees, so when an `all_check` is triggered it will also prompt for trees to be repaired on this node (for the identified mismatched segments only) then next time there is a keys and clocks fetch.
+The triggering should have a log of:

+`Setting node to repair trees as unsync'd all_check had no repairs - count of triggered repairs for this node is ~w`

+The triggering of tree repairs increases the cost of the fetching of keys and clocks.
+Each trigger is coordinated so that it is only fired once and once only (per trigger event) on each vnode.
+Usually there is a single vnode with a bad tree cache, but it may take a full cycle of checks for the trigger to be enbaled and enacted on the correct node.

+Normally bad caches are a result of a tree rebuilds.
+It such triggered repairs are required frequently, consider reducing the frequency of aae tree cache rebuilds:

+`tictacaae_rebuildwait = 1344` - increases the wait between rebuilds to 1344 hours (8 weeks).